mhuzaifa125/cse15l-lab-reports/lab-report-4-week-8.md

 [Johnson Li's Repository](https://github.com/johnsonli010801/markdown-parse)

+Note: The snippet fixes discussion is the same for both repositories as the code seems to have the same result for each of the tests.

 ## Snippet Tests

 Below are the tests for snippet 1, snippet 2, and snippet 3 including the expected results from VS Code preview.